BrockCruess/BROCK-bot/README.md

 - Confirm that the logs channel is set if using logging features

 - Confirm that bot manager roles are properly assigned for moderation staff to use bot features and configure the bot

+- "This interaction failed" errors are usually client-side.
+Restarting your Discord client usually resolves the issue.

 <br/><br/><br/>